 Transforming into a data-driven business is the utmost priority of most enterprises.
 However, if an organization is struggling with digital transformation, it means they haven’t thought enough about the data and the potential of analytics.
 A good data-driven infrastructure keeps the organization buoyed by hopes of better customer satisfaction, streamlining operations, building state-of-art strategies, and more.
 Out here for many businesses, a strong and data-driven infrastructure remains elusive.
 And in this article, we described a few steps to build a successful data-oriented business.

-Why is it hard to build an intelligence-driven enterprise?
+Why is it hard to build a data-driven organization?

 76% of executives from top-performing organizations cited data collection as essential, as compared with only 42% of companies that lack potential performance from peers- The Economist.

 Data is being generated and collected at a speed we have never seen before.
-The mountain of data applications transforming the internal as well as external operations of a business.
-Simply, data is changing the reality of businesses from past to future.
+The mountain of data applications transforms the internal as well as external operations of a business.
+Simply, data is changing the reality of businesses from the past to the future.
 Yet, for some organizations integrating intelligence and automating leadership roles seems to be a failure.

 The benefits and full potential of AI-driven business intelligence can only realize if organizations recognize and tackle the pitfalls in their path to becoming a data-driven business.